khester35/Engineering_4_Notebook/README.md

 sudo python3 app.py
 ```
 Then, I went to my browser and searched 10.0.0.248:8080.
 After a quick tweak to my wiring, it worked!

+### Pi Camera

+#### Objective

+In this assignment, we were to make a camera take pictures in two ways: first, we had to print "running" while the camera was taking the picture and "done" when it was finished Second, we had to write a program that, when run, took five photos with five different effects.

+#### Methodology/Lesson

+This lesson was definitely fun, but thanks to the [resources](https://picamera.readthedocs.io/en/release-1.10/recipes1.html) provided in the assignment, it wasn't too hard.
+The only issue I ran into was with the second assignment.
+I was a little confused on how to get each effect to apply to each different photo, but I figured that an array would work best.
+I used this:

+'''
+effects = ["negative", "solarize", "sketch", "oilpaint", "blur"]
+'''
+to clarify which effects I wanted to use.
+Then, I used this:

+'''
+for i in range(len(effects)):
+        camera.image_effect = effects[i]
+'''

+to clarify where I wanted to apply them.
+I decided to write len(effects) instead of the number of inputs in the array because I didn't want to restrict it to five; I know that the assignment would have been fulfilled if I'd simply written the relevant number of effects in the array, but I wanted to make sure that it wouldn't malfunction if I decided to change the number of effects I used.
+In order to make it neat and pretty, I had it print "running" while it was running and used this:

+'''
+nme = input("enter file name:\n")
+'''

+and later, this:

+'''
+ camera.capture(nme + effects[i] + ".jpg")
+        print("done")
+        print("file saved as: "+nme + effects[i] + ".jpg\n")
+'''

+so it would name each file something unique and state the saved file at the end!